Allergens and Tags: Review AI Suggestions in Your Digital Menu

 How does iaMenu detect allergens?

-Are allergens translated?
+Are the allergens translated?

 Yes.
 The 14 allergens are automatically translated into the customer's language.
 A German customer will see the names in German without additional configuration.